dharmab/skyeye/README.md

 ### What kind of hardware does it require?

-CPU: SkyEye is currently highly sensitive to CPU performance.
-On my system with an AMD 5900X, it takes 1-3 seconds to recognize a voice command, and starts responding 1 second after that.
-However, SkyEye is extremely sensitive to CPU latency.
+CPU: SkyEye's speech recognition is extremely sensitive to CPU latency.
 It does not run well when sharing a CPU with other intensive software.

 * Avoid running SkyEye on the same physical machine as another intensive app like DCS or TacView client.
 Ideally, run it on a separate computer.
 * If you're running SkyEye on a cloud provider, ensure your virtual machine has dedicated CPU cores instead of shared CPU cores.